thedarkwriter/courseware-lms-content/courses/puppet_ntp.md

 # Puppet NTP

+Your entire datacenter, from the network to the applications, depends on consistent time for many different functions, such as security services, certificate validation, and file sharing across nodes.

+In this course, we give you an overview of how to use Puppet Enterprise to:

+*   Install the NTP module.
+*   Add classes from the NTP module to your agent.
+*   View changes made by the main NTP class.
+*   Edit parameters of the main NTP class.

 ###Slide 1
 Your entire datacenter, from the network to the applications, depends on consistent time for many different functions, such as security services, certificate validation, and file sharing across nodes.